System Architecture

 • Actuators

-Modify the environment based on commands from the system.
+Modify the environment based on system commands.

 • Hardware interfaces